datumbox/VernamVeil/README.md

 ### ⚡ Fast Vectorised `fx` Functions

 If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
-The included `nphash` C module provides high-performance BLAKE2b and SHA-256 estimators for NumPy arrays, which are automatically used by `generate_polynomial_fx(..., vectorise=True)` when available.
+The included `nphash` C module provides high-performance BLAKE2b and SHA-256 estimators for NumPy arrays, which are automatically used by `generate_default_fx(..., vectorise=True)` when available.
 If not present, a slower pure NumPy fallback is used.

 For more details on the C module and its usage, see [`nphash/README.md`](nphash/README.md).